sma131/sma131.github.io/README.md

 *Date:* January 19, 2017

 ##Description:
 This project is part of Udacity FrontEnd nanodegre, the outcome of the project is Optimizing a website code.
-The original code was running at more than 60 fps while scrolling, as well as slow pizzas rezsizing.
-After the my modification to the code, the webpage is running at 60 fps and we have better preformance when resizing the pizzas.
+The original code was running at less than 60 fps while scrolling, as well as slow pizzas rezsizing.
+After the my modification to the code, the webpage is running at 60 fps or higher and we have better preformance when resizing the pizzas.

 ##Project Instruction: